apecloud/kubeblocks/docs/api_docs/kubeblocks-for-redis/redis-cluster-mode.md

 ### Before you start

 * [Install KubeBlocks](./../installation/install-kubeblocks.md).
-    Make sure your KubeBlocks and add-on are version 0.9 or above.
+    Make sure your KubeBlocks and addon are version 0.9 or above.
-* Make sure the add-on is enabled.
+* Make sure the addon is enabled.
 * View all the database types and versions available for creating a cluster.

   Make sure you can get the redis `componentdefinition`.
 It is used to describe and define the components in a database cluster, and usually presents basic information such as the name, type, version, status, etc.